 Napa County Farm Bureau Endorses Mike Thompson for Congress

 Dana Estensen, Napa County Farm Bureau President, noted, "Thompson works tirelessly for his constituents.
 He is well respected in Congress for working with both parties to promote the long-term interests of our nation.
-He has championed estate tax reform intended to make it easier to transfer family farms and ranches from one generation to the next and he understands the importance of keeping the family farm in the family.”
-Click here for the full press release.
+He has championed estate tax reform intended to make it easier to transfer family farms and ranches from one generation to the next and he understands the importance of keeping the family farm in the family."

-Three-peat!
+Four-peat!
 Napa wins "County of the Year" award again

-For the third consecutive year, Napa County Farm Bureau was honored to be named County of the Year in its membership category in recognition of an outstanding program of work at the grassroots level.
-CFBF President Paul Wenger presented the award to Napa Farm Bureau President Dana Estensen and Executive Director Sandy Elles during the awards banquet at the California Farm Bureau Federation Annual Meeting in Sparks, Nevada, on December 5th with over 1,000 Farm Bureau members and supporters in attendance.
+For the fourth consecutive year, Napa County Farm Bureau was honored as County of the Year in its membership category in recognition of an outstanding program of work at the grassroots level.
+CFBF President Paul Wenger presented the award to Napa Farm Bureau President Dana Estensen and Executive Director Sandy Elles during the awards banquet at the California Farm Bureau Federation Annual Meeting in Pasadena with over 1,000 Farm Bureau members and supporters in attendance.

 In receiving the award, NCFB President Dana Estensen said, “The County of the Year award is a tribute to our Board of Directors, volunteers and staff who work on a daily basis to promote and protect Napa County agriculture.
 We are humbled by the honor and grateful for the support of our community.”

 Statewide judges scored the counties in five categories – Policy Implementation, Leadership Development, Ag Education/Promotion, Member Services and Public Relations.
-Napa also won the President’s Program of the Year award in three of the five categories.
+Napa also won the President’s Program of the Year award in three of these five categories.